Otena Lodge History

 By 1953 there were 94 youth and 25 adults registered as members of the Lodge with a yearly budget of $127.00.
 The first edition of "Onward and Upward" was printed and for the first time Otena sent delegates to the National Order of the Arrow Conference.
 The first Spring Conference of the Lodge was held at Camp Billy Gibbons on March 10-12, 1954, while Dabney Kennedy served as Lodge Chief.

-picked up the idea during the Lodge's participation in the 9-D Area Meeting
+the idea during the Lodge's participation in the 9-D

-was to be given during the Christmas Banquet for the best design.
+be given during the Christmas Banquet for the best

 Photo of Gee Lodge at Camp Billy GibbonsTheir plans were to lay the foundation before the summer of 1959 was over.
 By September of 1960 the rock part of the wall, cement floor and plumbing were completed.
 They were now ready to start on the walls and roof.
 The rock for the walls was gathered by OA members during their Ordeals.
 By April 1962, they still lacked the windows and fireplace.
 Raymond Richardson was not an OA member, but an expert rock mason.
 He was responsible for building the walls and the fireplace.
 Reve Ponder related that as a little girl she used to go out to camp with her father Bill Lynn as he worked on the Lodge.
 She remembers that the weekend they finished the fireplace that it started to snow.
 It was so cold that they went ahead and built a fire in the fireplace even though the cement was not totally dry.